Hereditary nonpolyposis colorectal cancer

-Hereditary nonpolyposis colorectal cancer (HNPCC) or Lynch syndrome is an autosomal dominant genetic condition that is associated with a high risk of colon cancer as well as other cancers including endometrial cancer (second most common), ovary, stomach, small intestine, hepatobiliary tract, upper urinary tract, brain, and skin.
-The increased risk for these cancers is due to inherited mutations that impair DNA mismatch repair.
+Hereditary nonpolyposis colorectal cancer (HNPCC) is a hereditary predisposition to colon cancer.

+HNPCC includes (and was once synonymous with) Lynch syndrome, an autosomal dominant genetic condition that is associated with a high risk of colon cancer (most common) and endometrial cancer (second most common), as well as ovarian, stomach, small intestine, hepatobiliary tract, upper urinary tract, brain, and skin cancers.
+The increased risk for these cancers is due to inherited genetic mutations that impair DNA mismatch repair.
 It is a type of cancer syndrome.

-Because patients with Lynch syndrome can have polyps, the term HNPCC has fallen out of favor.
+Other HNPCC conditions include Lynch-like syndrome, polymerase proofreading-associated polyposis and familial colorectal cancer type X.